ios-dev-ucdavis/course-website/_assignments/assignment_4.md

 1. You are responsible for creating the right fields with the correct name in your `Quote` struct based on the payload you observe.
 2. You must name all fields in the `Quote` according to the field name in the payload.
 You are not allowed to use `CodingKeys` here to customize the field name.
 However, I do encourage you to do that beyond this assignment.
 3. You are responsible for conforming this struct to the right protocol, which makes the struct can be decoded from a JSON string.
-4. You might need to one or more fields to the `Optional` type, as the payload might not always return all fields that are shown in the official document.
+4. You might need to set one or more fields to the `Optional` type, as the payload might not always return all fields that are shown in the official document, or the example above.
 However, we will not use these fields that are not returned in the payload.
 Therefore, it's ok if you just do not declare them in the code at all.

 **Grade Breakdown:**